my-crazy-lab/knowledge-based/README.md

 8. how Elastic search sync into MongoDB?
 9. why the redirect work in chrome, but not work in safari and opera
 10. dbt, Spark, Airflow technical debt
+11. streaming 1 file take more times or not? what is best practices when work with files between 2 Nodes?
+12. i want do more about prompting, and practices more about ai :))

 # Lessons learned